-Civil torts are not limited to physical injuries so that employees can sue for nonphysical injuries like emotional abuse.
+Civil torts are not limited to physical injuries, so employees can sue for non-physical injuries such as emotional abuse.

 You may claim workers’ compensation benefits and file a civil lawsuit if you were injured on the job by a third party.
 One example of this is a delivery driver who is hit by another automobile and hurt.
-Because the driver was hurt while working, he can file for workers’ compensation, but he can also sue the individual who caused the accident.
+Because the driver was hurt while working, they can file for workers’ compensation, but they can also sue the individual who caused the accident.

-While the injured delivery driver has rights to both workers’ comp benefits and civil damages, he may have to return a portion of his benefits to either his employer or his employer’s insurance company.
-Another option for the insurance company, which has the right to make sure the responsible party pays, is to join the driver’s civil suit to recover the benefits it paid.
+While the injured delivery driver has rights to both workers’ comp benefits and civil damages, they may have to return a portion of their benefits to either their employer or their employer’s insurance company.
+Another option for the insurance company, which has the right to ensure the responsible party pays, is to join the driver’s civil suit to recover the benefits it paid.
 Either way, getting benefits through workers’ comp ensures faster payments than waiting for a decision in court.

-Dual capacity is when an employer has a relationship with a worker outside of the employer-employee relationship like being the manufacturer of goods the employee consumes or the provider of a service the employee uses.
-If this secondary injury is the source of an employee’s injury, then the employee may be able to sue his employer.
+Dual capacity is when an employer has a relationship with a worker outside of the employer-employee relationship, like being the manufacturer of goods the employee consumes or the provider of a service the employee uses.
+If this secondary injury is the source of an employee’s injury, then the employee may be able to sue their employer.

 Let’s say, for example, that an employer produces air fresheners using a toxic chemical, and chronic exposure to the chemical leads to an employee’s respiratory illness.
-That employee may file a workers’ compensation claim for medical costs and lost wages but can also file a personal injury suit against the air freshener manufacturer, who may also be his boss, for civil damages.
+That employee may file a workers’ compensation claim for medical costs and lost wages but can also file a personal injury suit against the air freshener manufacturer, such as their boss, for civil damages.

 Texas is one example that allows beneficiaries to sue for gross negligence.
 However, an employee in Texas may also be able to sue if they can show the accident that caused their injury was “substantially certain to occur.”
 This is a much higher standard to hit because the injured worker must prove their employer’s actions would almost definitely cause harm.